LiuRunky/LiuRunky.github.io/_pages/about.md

 I like coding, drawing, and various types of sports.
 I am always passionate about producing something creative yet logical.

+I have been excited about the mechanism of Large Language Models (LLMs) and their applications.
+Specifically, I am interested in LLM for code generation, which involves intensive reasoning, planning and translation between natural language and programming code.
+At present, I am working with Prof. [Zhijiang Guo](https://cartus.github.io/) on relevant topics, and is scheduled to visit Lark@HKUST(GZ) as a research assistant since 2025 Fall.

-I am currently pursuing an M.Sc. degree in Artificial Intelligence at Nanjing University, where I am fortunate to be advised by Prof. [Lijun Zhang](https://ai.nju.edu.cn/zlj/index.htm).
+I obtained my M.Sc. degree in Artificial Intelligence at Nanjing University, where I were fortunate to be advised by Prof. [Lijun Zhang](https://ai.nju.edu.cn/zlj/index.htm) from the [LAMDA group](https://www.lamda.nju.edu.cn/MainPage.ashx).
-My research focuses on designing optimization algorithms with provable theoretical guarantees.
+My research focused on designing optimization algorithms with provable theoretical guarantees.
 Prior to this, I obtained my B.E. degree in Computer Science and Engineering from Southeast University in 2022.

-Recently, I have been excited about the mechanism of Large Language Models (LLMs) and their applications.
-At present, I am also working with Prof. [Zhijiang Guo](https://cartus.github.io/) on relevent topics, and is scheduled to visit Lark@HKUST(GZ) as a research assistant since 2025 Fall.
-Meanwhile, I stay open to collaborations on LLM-based projects.
+I stay open to collaborations on LLM-based projects.
 If you are interested in my background or skills, feel free to [send an email](mailto:liurunky@gmail.com) and discuss how I can contribute to your objective.